 - Do you find yourself avoiding certain locations on campus, dorms or timing your travel across campus to avoid this person?

 - Are you experiencing increasing anxiety, mood instability, trouble sleeping, decreased functioning or disruption in your own life as a result of this person's problems?

 - Do you find that after you spend time with this person you feel worse about yourself even though you are supporting them?

 - Have you found that this person uses guilt, manipulation or threat of harm to themselves to keep you with them or on the phone?

-Please do not hesitate to make an appointment with the Counseling Center to share these burdens with our professional counselors.
+Please do not hesitate to make an appointment with the CSCW to schedule an Initial Screening.
 Learning to establish and maintain healthy limits is a crucial part of the growth and maturation process.
 We can help you think through the situation and reclaim a healthy perspective as you seek to create balance in your own life while you support those you care about.

 Learn more about specific mental health issues and access online resources and information ➔